TritonDataCenter/sdc-cloudapi/docs/index.md

 [ListPackages](#ListPackages) section below for a detailed explanation of these commands.

-Once you have the package and image ids, to provision a new instance:
+Once you have the package and image names (or IDs), to provision a new instance:

     $ triton instance create $image $package

-or

-    $ sdc-createmachine --image=$image --package=$package

 For example: